 - Human Resources (HR Systems)

-Automated account management of user access to UC applications leads to more consistent user provisioning.
-Removal of the manual intervention in UC account provisioning eliminates variability in the way different provisioners might configure accounts.
+In terms of consistency, automation means that user provision jobs will be done the same every single time.
+Removing manual intervention in UC account provisioning eliminates variability in the way different provisioners might configure accounts.